BenAmpel/BenAmpel.github.io/about.md

 title: About Ben
 description: Benjamin M. Ampel is a Ph.D.
 Student in Management Information Systems
 ---
+[Curriculum Vitae ![CV as pdf](icons16/pdf-icon.png)]({{ BASE_PATH }}/Bampel Academic CV.pdf)<br/>
+[Google Scholar](https://scholar.google.com/citations?user=XDdwaZUAAAAJ&hl=en)<br/>
+[Github](https://github.com/BenAmpel)<br/>

 Benjamin M. Ampel is a Ph.D.
 Student in Management Information Systems (MIS) at the University of Arizona.
 Ben works under [Dr. Hsinchun Chen](https://eller.arizona.edu/people/hsinchun-chen) in the [Artificial Intelligence Laboratory](https://eller.arizona.edu/departments-research/centers-labs/artificial-intelligence).
 Ben received a B.S. in MIS from UArizona in 2017, and an M.S. in MIS from UArizona in 2019.

-[Curriculum Vitae ![CV as pdf](icons16/pdf-icon.png)]({{ BASE_PATH }}/Bampel Academic CV.pdf)<br/>
-[Google Scholar](https://scholar.google.com/citations?user=XDdwaZUAAAAJ&hl=en)<br/>
-[Github](https://github.com/BenAmpel)<br/>
+From 2018 – 2021, Ben served as a National Science Foundation (NSF) Scholarship-for-Service (SFS) Fellow.

+Ben’s research focuses on data mining techniques for creating proactive Cyber Threat Intelligence (CTI).
+Ben has published several conference papers and submitted journal papers on these topics in leading venues such as MIS Quarterly, AI for Cybersecurity topics at ACM KDD, and IEEE ISI.
+Ben has received recognition for his work, including Best Paper Award at IEEE ISI 2020.

 ---